BillJr99/Ursinus-CS173/_pages/Activities/activity-numbersystems.md

         - What is the largest and smallest value of red, green, and blue that you can have?
         - Given the number of possible reds, greens, and blues, how many total colors can we represent?
         - Including black and white, how many possible pure greyscale colors can we represent?
+        - The complement of a color is the color computed whose red, green, and blue values would create white light when combined with the original color.
+What mathematical expressions might compute the complement of a color defined in RGB?
+      embed: |
+        <iframe width="560" height="315" src="https://www.youtube.com/embed/3uzcN9PHZZs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 reflective_prompts:
   - What can we do when choosing colors to better accommodate visually impaired or colorblind persons?